Saturday's Scottish Gossip

 American midfielder Dante Polvara says he joined Aberdeen rather than Hibernian because of the expectation at the club to win trophies and qualify for European football.
 (The Herald)

-Alan Forrest says he will not consider his future until the end of the season, when the 25-year-old winger's contract expires with Livingston.
+Alan Forrest says he will not consider his future until the end of the season, when the in-form 25-year-old winger's contract expires with Livingston.
 (FourFourTwo)

 Livingston winger Alan Forrest has promised to give his all to the club for the rest of the season despite the 25-year-old being likely to leave when his contract ends in the summer.
 (The Herald, print edition)